ACRC/HPC-community-docs/CONTRIBUTING.md

 Welcome to the University of Bristol [Advanced Computing Research Centre (ACRC)][acrc-website] HPC community documentation project!
 This project provides a space for HPC users at the University of Bristol to publish domain-specific information on how to effectively use HPC facilities managed by the ACRC at the University of Bristol.

-This document contains instructions for those who wish to contribute to the documentation.

-We are very happy to receive contributions from HPC users at the University of Bristol.
+Thank you for your interest in contributing!
+This document collects useful information to assist you through the process of creating and submitting your contribution.
 ## CONTENTS

 * [Key links](#key-links)